-The Department of Fisheries and Wildlife at Oregon State University provides comprehensive research, education, and outreach programs related to conservation biology and the management of fish and wildlife resources.
+The Department of Fisheries, Wildlife, and Conservation Sciences at Oregon State University provides comprehensive research, education, and outreach programs related to conservation biology and the management of fish and wildlife resources.
 Our goal is to provide people with the knowledge needed to make wise decisions on issues of conservation, sustainable use, and ecosystem restoration.
 We accomplish this through a combination of undergraduate and graduate education, scholarly research, extension education, and public outreach.

 We take pride in our many accomplishments, including: